MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/sql-server-upgrade-failed-error-6528.md

     Or, you can check it by expanding **Databases** > **SSISDB** > **Programmability** > **Assemblies** > **ISSERVER** in SQL Server Management Studio (SSMS).

 1. Check the location *C:\Program Files\Microsoft SQL Server\\\<VersionNumber>\DTS\Bin* to see if the assembly *Microsoft.SqlServer.IntegrationServices.Server.dll* is present in the SQL binary folder.
-1. If the assembly is in that folder but missing as an entry in a dynamic management view (DMV) or view, re-create it by using the following query:
+1. If the assembly is in that folder but missing as an entry in the `sys.assemblies` view, re-create it by using the following query:

     ```sql
     DECLARE @asm_bin varbinary(max);